 Belize Boasts a Diverse Array of Cultures and Flavors

-The rich cultural mix of Belize’s people has created a food scene that’s varied, colorful and unique.
-The blend of Afro-Caribbean, Creole, Mexican, Central American, Maya, English and Dutch influences all add their own special flavors to Belize’s culture and food.
+The rich cultural mix of Belize’s people has created a food scene that’s varied, colorful, and unique.
+The blend of Afro-Caribbean, Mexican, Central American, Maya, English, and Dutch influences all add their own special flavors to Belize’s culture and food.

-Once the largest ethnic group in Belize, the Creole or Kriol have left enduring marks on Belizean culture.
-Besides, everyone here speaks Kriol, and everyone here enjoys the Kriol national dish of rice and beans.
-This simple, flavorful combination goes with every meal including dinner.
+Once the largest ethnic groups in Belize, the Creole (Kriol) have left enduring marks on Belizean culture.
+Besides, everyone here speaks Kriol, and everyone here enjoys the Kriol-inspired national dish of rice and beans.
+This simple, flavorful combination is eaten at all times of the day.

 Chocolate is a Belizean Specialty